Honey, I shrunk the hypothesis space (through logical preprocessing): Problem Setting

 A \emph{singleton reducible rule} is a rule with a singleton reducible literal.
 The specialisations of a singleton reducible rule are also singleton reducible if the reducible literal remains total:

-\begin{proposition}[\textbf{Singleton specialisation}] Let $B$ be BK, $r_1$ be a singleton reducible rule, $r_1\subseteq r_2$, and there exists a total literal $l$ such that variables in $tot(l)$ are singleton in $r_2$.
-Then $r_2$ is a singleton reducible rule. \end{proposition} \begin{proof} Given that $l\in body(r_2)$, it follows that $r_2$ is singleton reducible. \end{proof}
+\begin{proposition}[\textbf{Singleton specialisation}] Let $B$ be BK, $r_1$ be a rule, $l$ be a singleton reducible literal in $r_1$, $r_1\subseteq r_2$, and variables in $tot(l)$ are singleton in $r_2$.
+Then $r_2$ is a singleton reducible rule. \end{proposition} \begin{proof} Since $r_1 \subseteq r_2$ then $l \in body(r_2)$.
+The totality of $l$ only depends on $B$, so $l$ is total in $r_2$.
+By assumption, the variables in $tot(l)$ are singleton in $r_2$.
+Therefore, by Definition \ref{def:singleton}, $l$ is singleton reducible in $r_2$. \end{proof}